 Patricia H. Thornton is The Grand Challenge Professor of Sociology and Entrepreneurship, Department of Sociology and Adjunct Professor of Management, Mays School of Business, Texas A&M University.
 She is affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University.

-Patricia H. Thornton is Adjunct Professor and an affiliate of the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business and Visiting Professor and affiliated faculty to the Program on Organizations, Business, and the Economy in the Department of Sociology at Stanford University where she teaches the social science of entrepreneurship.
-She has been a visiting scholar in Management Science and Engineering at Stanford University and Organizational Behavior at INSEAD.
+Formerly she has been an affiliate of the Center for Entrepreneurship and Innovation at Duke University Fuqua School of Business.
+She has been on the faculty of the Fuqua School of Business where she taught entrepreneurship and new venture management.
+She has been visiting associate professor, Department of Sociology, Stanford University and a visiting scholar in Management Science and Engineering at Stanford University and a visiting scholar in Organizational Behavior at INSEAD.
 She holds a Ph.D.
 (1993) in Sociology from Stanford University.

 Her research and teaching interests focus on the areas of institutional and organization and management theory, innovation and entrepreneurship, and the social and cultural factors associated with entrepreneurship.
 She along with cameo practitioners in the Raleigh-Durham area have developed the Action Learning Approach for teaching entrepreneurship using live business plans, entrepreneurs, and investors.